Catch It and Release Grace ~

 It's not as relevant to understand their reality, for we all have truths that change.
 Some physical pain, some emotional, some loss, some gain, but each of us will be able to use it for the greater good if given support.
 It is more important to know how to treat others with the Grace of God.
 He allows us our moments of brokenness.
 He then lets us catch a whiff of Him and a caress of His spirit.
 He reminds us also in His word that He sent His son in the form of a man so that we could relate to His humanness.

 We should try to catch some of this GRACE God shares with us.
 We should then share that GRACE with others.
 They may have just been crying and spasmodically releasing and are now in the clearing of their storm.
 What if they're not?
 What if they are right amid their wind, and we start judging them?
 Judgment may push them so far away; they never catch it!
 I have no right to keep this Grace from others because of there but by the Grace of God Go I.

 Read more Grace in the NIV Bible:

 Ephesians 2: 8 NIV (we are saved by through faith by Grace is a gift from God)

 John 1:14 NIV (The word became flesh, full of grace and truth)

 2Corinthians 1:2 NIV (Grace and peace, from God our Father and the Lord Jesus Christ

 Colossians 3:16 NIV (Let the message of Christ dwelling among you...
 Singing to God with Gratitude in your hearts)

-~ Let's keep our eyes open ~ perhaps someone is hurting, lost or alone.
-We could show them some Grace or just a smile, maybe even a Hug ~ if you're so bold ~ Their reality is not yours, so you can't fully understand it.
+Let's keep our eyes open; perhaps someone is hurting, lost, or alone.
+We could show them some Grace or just a smile, maybe even a hug.
+Don't be bold; their reality is not yours, so you can't fully understand it.
 God allows revealed knowledge in His timing.
-The reality of knowing THE GRACE OF GOD may save them, and it is for everyone, so share it! ~ Peace in your stages
+The truth of knowing THE GRACE OF GOD may save them, and it is for everyone, so share it!